heetch/confita/README.md

 ## Usage

-confita scans a struct for `config` tags and calls all the backends one after another until the key is found.
+Confita scans a struct for `config` tags and calls all the backends one after another until the key is found.
 The value is then converted into the type of the field.

 ### Struct layout